1. Waterloo - the Swedish outtake - February

 Top of the Pops

-For the first time ABBA appeared on the British TV show Top Of The Pops on 11 April where they performed "Waterloo" live.
+For the first time ABBA appeared on the British TV show Top Of The Pops on April 11th (recorded on April 10th) where they performed "Waterloo" live.
 The pressure was very hard.
 TOTP was one of the most important TV shows in Great Britain.
 The girls sang wrong in the second part of the song but the performance was good anyway.

-ABBA came to Germany directly from London for some TV performances.
+ABBA came to Germany directly from London for several TV performances in April.
 One of them was in "Die aktuelle Schaubude".

 Holland, April 1974